 There is no right or wrong answer to this question.
 Every relationship's different and what works for one couple may not work for another.

 But there are some key things that are a part of all good relationships: trust, respect and honesty.
-This isn't just true for long-term relationships, it applies to casual dating and hookups too.
+This is true for long-term relationships as well as casual dating and hookups.

 You should always be able to trust the person you're with and know they respect you and will be honest with you.
 Communication is important too.
 You should feel you can talk to them and that they'll listen to you.

 If you've got these basics down, you're probably in a good relationship.
-Don't get too hung up on how things look from the outside or the picture you might have in your head about what the perfect relationship should be like.
+Don't get too hung up on how things look from the outside or what you think a perfect relationship should look like.
 What matters is that your relationship makes you feel happy (and the person you're with too).

 What does an unhealthy relationship look like?